-EXCLUSIVE REPRESENTATIVE: "Exclusive Representative" means a Business Agent or other staff or persons designated by the Executive Board of Local 59.
+Exclusive Representative: A Business Agent or other staff or persons designated by the Executive Board of MFT Local 59.

-EMPLOYER'S REPRESENTATIVE: "Employer's Representative" means the Associate Superintendent of Human Resources, or designee, or other person so designated by the Superintendent of Schools.
+Employer's Representative: The Associate Superintendent of Human Resources, or designee, or other person so designated by the Superintendent of Schools.

-Section B. Time Limitation and Waiver: Grievances shall not be valid for consideration unless the grievance is submitted in writing as outlined in this grievance procedure, setting forth the facts and the specific provision of the Agreement allegedly violated and the particular relief sought within twenty (20) days after the event giving rise to the grievance occurred.
+- 15.2 Time Limitation and Waiver: Grievances shall not be valid for consideration unless the grievance is submitted in writing as outlined in this grievance procedure, setting forth the facts and the specific provision of the Agreement allegedly violated and the particular relief sought within twenty (20) days after the event giving rise to the grievance occurred.
 Written notice by the employer or its designee to a teacher giving notice of prospective action shall constitute one such event giving rise to a grievance.
 Failure to file any grievance within such period shall be deemed a waiver thereof.
-Failure to appeal a grievance from one level to another within the time periods hereafter provided shall constitute a waiver of the grievance.

-Section C. Adjustment of Grievance: The employer and the grievant shall attempt to adjust all grievances which may arise during the course of employment of any teacher within the school district in the following manner:
+Failure to appeal a grievance from one level to another within the time periods hereafter provided shall constitute a waiver of the grievance. - 15.3 Adjustment of Grievance: The employer and the grievant shall attempt to adjust all grievances which may arise during the course of employment of any teacher within the school district in the following manner:

-Subd.
-1. Level I: Immediate Supervisor's Level
+15.3.1 Level I: Immediate Supervisor's Level

 - a.
-INFORMAL DISCUSSION OF GRIEVANCE.
+Informal Discussion of Grievance.
 A grievant with an alleged grievance will first discuss it with the immediate supervisor with the object of resolving the matter informally. - b.
-FILING THE GRIEVANCE WITH IMMEDIATE SUPERVISOR.
+Filing the Grievance with Immediate Supervisor.
 If the grievant is not satisfied with the disposition of the grievance at Level I (a) the grievant may file the grievance in writing with the grievant's immediate supervisor on a form prepared for this purpose within twenty (20) days after the event giving rise to the alleged grievance occurred. - c.
-DECISION OF IMMEDIATE SUPERVISOR.
+Decision of Immediate Supervisor.
 Within eight (8) days after written presentation of the grievance to the immediate supervisor, said immediate supervisor shall make a decision and send the same in writing to the grievant submitting the grievance and to the exclusive representative.
 A copy of the decision shall be forwarded to the Contract Administrator. - d.
-BYPASS.
+Bypass.
 If the event giving rise to the grievance was not caused by the immediate supervisor, or if the immediate supervisor lack authority to grant the relief requested, the grievant may bypass Level I of this procedure and file his/her written grievance at Level II; provided, exercise of this bypass of Level I shall not extend the requirement that written grievances be filed within twenty (20) days of the date of the event giving rise to the alleged grievance.

-Subd.
-2. Level II.
+15.3.2 Level II.
 Employer's Representative Level (Designated by Associate Superintendent of Human Resources)